We use cookies to make sure you get the best experience.

 Supply chain management

-In businesses with intricate supply chains, the back office team manages logistics, coordinates shipments, and enhances the overall efficiency of the supply chain operations.
+In businesses with intricate supply chains, the in-house back office team or back office BPO manages logistics, coordinates shipments, and enhances the overall efficiency of the supply chain operations.

 Front office responsibilitiesBack office responsibilities